petersson90/engineering-basics/03-API and back end/05-Twitter-API 3/README.md

 ## 0. Setup

-We're going to continue from the prvious correction :
+We're going to continue from the previous correction :
 :point_right: [github.com/ssaunier/twitter-api](https://github.com/ssaunier/twitter-api)

 Start from the following code (using the `docker` branch):